Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Networks

 Datasets in KONECT represent networks, i.e., a set of nodes connected by links.
 Networks can be classified by their format (directed/undirected/bipartite), by their edge weight types and multiplicities, by the presence of metadata such as timestamps and node labels, and by the types of objects represented by nodes and links.
-The full list of networks is given online.\footnote{ \href{http://konect.uni-koblenz.de/networks/}{konect.uni-koblenz.de/networks} }
+The full list of networks is given online.\footnote{\href{http://konect.cc/networks/}{http://konect.cc/networks/}}